-Discover and buy artwork directly from future stars of the art world in a curated showcase of 130 of the best emerging artists, all handpicked by a Selection Committee of art world experts.
-With thousands of original artworks on offer and pieces starting from just $150, The Other Art Fair is the perfect place to grow your art collection.
+Guests were given the opportunity to discover and buy artwork directly from future stars of the art world in a curated showcase of 130 of the best emerging artists, all handpicked by a Selection Committee of art world experts.
+With thousands of original artworks on offer and pieces starting from just $150, The Other Art Fair is the perfect place to grow ones art collection.

 Free Arts NYC provides underserved children with a unique combination of educational arts and mentoring programs that help them to foster the self-confidence and resiliency needed to realize their fullest potential.

 The Other Art Fair is proud to partner with Free Arts NYC in support of such a worthy cause.
-All ticket proceeds from the Fair's Thursday Private View evening will be donated to Free Arts NYC.
+All ticket proceeds from the Fair's Thursday Private View evening were donated to Free Arts NYC.

 For more infomation on Free Arts NYC or to make a donation please click here.

-Purchase a limited edition print, exclusive to the fair, by acclaimed Brooklyn artist Mike Perry.
-Proceeds will benefit our Charity Partner, Free Arts NYC, whose mission is to empower underserved youth through art and mentoring programs to develop their creativity, confidence and skills to succeed.
+Limited edition prints were available for purchase, exclusive to the fair, by acclaimed Brooklyn artist Mike Perry.
+Proceeds benefit our Charity Partner, Free Arts NYC, whose mission is to empower underserved youth through art and mentoring programs to develop their creativity, confidence and skills to succeed.